Time 30

 }

-The subroutine initiliseFileSytem(); has not been created yet.
-We will put this into another tab.
-Create a tab called “FileSystem”.
+The subroutine “initiliseFileSystem()” has not been created yet.
+We will create it in another tab called “FileSystem”.

-We will need to initialise the file system first, to make sure everything is working, then read the from the file.
-If LittleFS.begin() returns TRUE, then the file system is mounted correctly, and we can proceed to read and write files.
-Add the following code:
+First, we need to set up the file system to ensure everything is working properly.
+After that, we can proceed to read from the file.
+If LittleFS.begin() returns TRUE, it means that the file system has been mounted correctly and we can proceed with reading and writing files.
+Please add the following code:

 if(LittleFS.begin()){